 I believe that strategic variation is the key to creating unique & perfect instruments for different players.
 Solstice Guitars are built individually using time-honored & innovative construction methods, blending traditional with modern design elements.

 acoustic • electric • bass

 Acoustic guitars are my first and original passion.
-The Ecliptic model is a refined design from years of planning.
-An ideal fingerstyle guitar, the mediums-size body has enough punch to handle moderate picking.
-It's a big acoustic for being a small-body guitar.
-That in terms of sound and body shape.
+The Ecliptic model is a refined design from years of planning and experimentation.
+The unique bracing and body shape create an ideal fingerstyle guitar.
+But it has enough punch to handle moderate picking.
+The Ecliptic is a big guitar considering the smaller body.
+Your wood choices will further define the overall voice.

-It is my goal to seek the optimal response from each piece of wood.
+It is my goal to seek the optimal response from each piece of tone wood.
 During construction, all tops are individually voiced and tap-tuned.
-We are looking for the best possible balance of tone and potential power.
-Every piece of wood, including braces, are selected based on consonant tonal characteristics and tap tones, pairing all components within each guitar.
+I am looking for the best possible balance of tone and potential power.
+Every integral piece, including braces, are selected based on consonant tonal characteristics and tap tones, pairing all components within each guitar.
 Hot hide glue is used exclusively for all bracing and the bridge joint.
 Standard woods and exotic upgrades are available.
 I offer many customizable options for each player.

 I've been looking to create the perfect T-style guitar for many years now.
 But there are too many options!
 That's why I designed the Transit model to be customized by you.

 We offer a wide combination of specs and appointments, upgrades and options.
 Every Transit comes stock with our unique 3-bolt neck joint using machined inserts (no wood screws.)
 We also use parallel graphite rods in combination with a modern truss rod system in the neck.
 Check out the various options here, or contact me to build your Transit!